robarnoldio/www.robarnold.io/_posts/2023-11-29-back-to-jekyll.md

 Stay tuned for some updates.

-## kind of a workflow
+## Kind of a workflow

-* open the folder for the site in VScode
+* open the folder for the site in VS Code
 * create a new file under _posts
-* copy some frontmatter from one of the other posts and tweak the dates (I wish this could be easier)
+* copy some front matter from one of the other posts and tweak the dates (I wish this could be easier)
-* barf out some content in markdown format
+* barf out some content in Markdown format
 * save the file locally
 * fix stuff that the markdown lint complains about
 * probably save it again